 The system hereby illustrated is actually effective.
-In any case it could be susceptible to amendments and variations, according to the CKNP Directorate operating costs, without jeopardized what is foreseen by the management plan.
+In any case it could be susceptible to amendments and variations, according to the CKNP Directorate operating costs and after previous consultation with the stakeholders, without any considerable variation on what is foreseen by the management plan.
+The final amendments and variations shall be subjected to the Gilgit Baltistan Department of Forests, Wildlife and Environment by allowing the correct management and sustainability of the visitors entrance inside the park.